NickMcConnell/Beleriand/docs/command.rst

 Check knowledge (``~``)
   This command allows you to ask about the knowledge possessed by your character.
+Information that you can look up is:

+  objects
+    Will display which objects your character is familiar with.
+For each type of object, allows you to change whether or not it is ignored, the representation of that type on the screen, or the inscription automatically applied to all objects of that type.
+Some types of objects your character will be familiar with from the start of the game.
-Currently, this includes being able to list all known "artefacts", "uniques", and "objects".
-The "uniques" are special "unique" monsters which can only be killed once per game.
-Certain "objects" come in "flavors", and you must determine the effect of each "flavor" once for each such type of object, and this command will allow you to display all "known" flavors.
-Inscribing items in this list will cause you to similarly inscribe all similar items you find from this point on.
+    Others come in "flavors", and your character must determine the effect of each "flavor" once for each such type of object.
+For a type of object with a known "flavor", you be also be able to display a summary of what the object can do.

+  artifacts
+    Will display all artifacts that your character has encountered.
+Normally, once an artifact is "generated" and "lost", it can never again be found, and will become "known" to the player.

+  special items
+    Will display the "egos" your character has encountered.
+Each "ego" is a collection of enchantments that can appear on an object.
+"Egos" are often restricted to only a few specific types of objects.

+  monsters
+    Displays the kinds of monsters your current or previous characters have encountered.
+For each kind of monster, allows you to change its representation on the screen.
+Some monsters are "uniques" which can be only be killed once per game.
+For a "unique" that your current or previous characters have encountered, this will display whether that "unique" is still alive in this game.

+  features
+    Displays the types of map grids that can appear in the game.
+For each type, allows you to change its representation on the screen and how that representation changes depending on the amount of light present.

+  traps
+    Displays the types of traps that can appear in the game.
+For each type, allows you to change its representation on the screen and how that representation changes depending on the amount of light present.

+  hall of fame
+    Displays a list of current and past characters, sorted by how far they progressed.

+  character history
+    Displays a summary of what your current character has done.

 Saving and Exiting Commands
 ===========================